zack-bitcoin/verkle/README.md

 I loaded 5000 elements into the database.
 I made a proof of all 5000 of them, and then verified that proof.

-Loading took 4.5 seconds.
+Loading took 4.6 seconds.

-Making the proof with 1 cpu took 6.0 seconds.
+Making the proof with 1 cpu took 2.5 seconds.

-Verifying took 3.0 seconds.
+Verifying took 0.41 seconds.

+to run the secp256k1 benchmark `benchmark:doit(1).`
-to run the benchmark `benchmark:doit(1).` time is measured in millionths of a second.
+to run the jubjub benchmark `benchmark:doit(2).`
+This page is recording results from the jubjub benchmark. time is measured in millionths of a second.
 6 decimals.

 [you can see the code of the benchmark.](src/benchmark.erl)

 benchmark of 20k elements. (it takes 5.5 seconds to load a normal merkle tree with this many elements)

-loading: 25
+loading: 30

-making proof: 18
+making proof: 12

-verifying: 7.3
+verifying: 1.7

 40k

-loading: 73
+loading: 106

-proving: 37
+proving: 45

-verifying: 12.5
+verifying: 4.3

 80k